-Prior to execution of any transaction, the Front Office will verify that CPA has executed a master agreement with the counterparty, that the counterparty has been evaluated for creditworthiness, and that an approved Credit Limit has been established.
-No transactions may be executed without first ensuring the transaction falls within the unutilized Credit Limit for the counterparty or has been approved on an exception basis by the Chief Financial Officer.
+Prior to execution of any transaction other than for long term procurement transactions governed by Section 5.1.3, the Front Office will verify that CPA has executed a master agreement with the counterparty, that the counterparty has been evaluated for creditworthiness, and that an approved Credit Limit has been established.
+No transactions described in this section may be executed without first ensuring the transaction falls within the unutilized Credit Limit for the counterparty or has been approved on an exception basis by the Chief Financial Officer.